Fluid Compartments of the Body

 When the blood pressure/volumes falls, the juxta-glomerular apparatus of the kidneys start to release renin, which passes out of the kidney and enters into the circulation.
 The renin then acts enzymatically on the angiotensinogen to release angiotensin I.

-Within a few seconds to minutes after formation of angiotensin I, it is converted to angiotensin II by the effect of angiotensin converting enzyme (ACE) that is present in the endothelium of the lung vessels.
+Within a few seconds to minutes after the formation of angiotensin I, it is converted to angiotensin II by the effect of angiotensin converting enzyme (ACE) that is present in the endothelium of the lung vessels.

 Angiotensin II has two principal effects that can elevate arterial pressure: